DrslumpLin/OpenTca/README.md

 3) CGAL(4.13) https://www.cgal.org/download/windows.html
 4) Qt (5.13.2) https://www.qt.io

 **For windows users:**
 if you rebuild the program in visual studio, please remember to configure the corresponding libraries in your VS program.
-(I build the program with Visual studio s2017 on a 64-bit Windows PC.)
+(I build the program with Visual studio 2017 on a 64-bit Windows PC.)

 **For linux users:**
 you need to install all the external libraries and rebuild the program.
 Unfortunately, I havenot find time to test the code in a Linux PC.

 ## 5. Sample data

-We provide two datasets for those who want to test the program, both dataset are download from Openstreetmap(OSM).
-The test area is part of Munich, Germany.
+We provide two datasets for those who want to test the program, both datasets are download from Openstreetmap(OSM).
+The test area is a part of Munich, Germany.
+Please see the folder "/Test data"

-A shp file of undirected road network:
-A shp file of point-based facilities:
+*road_network.shp*: a shp file of undirected road network *subway_stations.shp*: a shp file of point-based facilities

 ## 6. Contributors